AccumulateNetwork/accumulate-docs/tutorials/cli-tutorial.md

 ### Multi-Sig Transaction

-Below is sequential steps for pending transactions that needs multiple signatures.
+Below are the sequential steps for pending transactions that needs multiple signatures.

 #### Create an ADI and token account (with credits)